New Jersey Route 133: Extension to the New Jersey Turnpike

-Ultimately, the Turnpike Authority chose the first option for the interchange.
+Ultimately, the NJTA chose the first option for the interchange.
 But the connector road was eliminated and an exit ramp from the new tollgate to Milford Road south was added to the proposal.

-The new exit 8 interchange and toll plaza partially opened in January 2013 with a combination of some temporary and some permanent ramps connecting to the Turnpike, at which point the old interchange was closed, though the old interchange remains in use to access an maintenance depot.
+The new exit 8 interchange and toll plaza partially opened in January 2013 with a combination of some temporary and some permanent ramps connecting to the turnpike, at which point the old interchange was closed, though the old interchange remains in use to access an maintenance depot.
 The new overpass crossing over Route 33 was opened in September 2013, followed by completion of the interchange by 2014.